 Mayor Joe Hogsett is the 49th mayor of the City of Indianapolis.
-During his time in office, he has lifted the city’s 35-year moratorium on new streetlights, grown the police force, and launched a comprehensive criminal justice reform effort.
-With the unanimous support of the City-County Council, Mayor Joe laid out an infrastructure plan that will spend more than $400 million on Indy’s roads, streets, and sidewalks over the next four years, making much-needed investments in Indianapolis neighborhoods.
+During his time in office he created a $150 million violence reduction plan, laid the foundation for affordable housing, lifted the city’s 35-year moratorium on new streetlights, and launched a comprehensive criminal justice reform effort.
+At the end of 2022 with the unanimous support of the City-County Council, Mayor Joe laid out an infrastructure plan that will invest more than $1.1 billion in Indy’s roads, streets, and sidewalks over the next five years, making much-needed investments in Indianapolis neighborhoods.

 A leader who has always put people before politics, Mayor Joe Hogsett is committed to creating a city where prosperity and opportunity are attainable for all.
-That’s why, earlier this year, he launched Indy Achieves, an education program that will provide millions in scholarships and grants to low-income students attending Ivy Tech and IUPUI, helping to increase the number of Marion County residents qualified for the jobs of the 21st century.
+That’s why he launched Indy Achieves, an education program that will provide millions in scholarships and grants to low-income students attending Ivy Tech and IUPUI, helping to increase the number of Marion County residents qualified for the jobs of the 21st century.

 Prior to his election to the Indianapolis Mayor’s office, Joe Hogsett served for four years as United States Attorney for the Southern District of Indiana, where he accumulated an impressive crime-fighting record.
 He successfully launched the office’s first Public Corruption Working Group, a Civil Rights Task Force, as well as a groundbreaking Violent Crime Initiative focused on punishing illegally-armed felons.